opentensor/developer-docs/docs/questions-and-answers.md

 ### Is Bittensor a blockchain or an AI platform?

 In Bittensor there is one blockchain and many platforms that are connected to this one blockchain.
-In Bittensor we call these platforms as subnets.
+We call these platforms as subnets.
 So, a subnet can be AI-related or can be something else.
-In specific, Bittensor network has 32 distinct subnets.
+The Bittensor network has 32 distinct subnets.
 All these subnets are connected to the single blockchain.
 We use the term "subtensor" for the blockchain.
 If you are thinking, "So, subnets are connected to subtensor?" then the answer is "yes, exactly."

 ### So what is a subnet?